Harshkr1/InnerCircle/README.md

 InnerCircle is built using Node.js, Express, PostgreSQL, and Passport.js.
 It demonstrates real-world backend concepts such as session management, authentication flows, database design, and scalable architecture.

-This project is ideal for showcasing full-stack development skills, especially for software engineering roles.

 ---

 ## Features